εὐεξία (evexia)

 If I’m Christian, what does going to counseling say about my faith?

+It’s about letting God transform your heart.
 Counseling can be part of that process.

 Counseling isn’t a substitute for prayer, Scripture, or a relationship with Jesus.
 But it can help you engage in those things with your whole heart and grow in Christlikeness.